Dr. Yeo discusses patient risks and treatment options

 Advancing Pancreatic Cancer Screenings & Treatment Through Research

-Physicians and scientists at the Pancreas, Biliary and Related Cancer Center are also working to improve the early detection of pancreatic cancer and develop more effective screening procedures.
+Physicians and scientists at the Pancreas, Biliary and Related Cancer Center are also working to improve the early detection of pancreatic cancer and develop more effective pancreatic screening procedures.
 We are leading investigations into genetic, environmental and lifestyle links to pancreatic and related cancers, including a novel approach to individualized therapy based on molecular genetic features of tumors.

-Our researchers are performing breakthrough studies that are advancing the understanding of the basic biology of pancreatic and related cancers and the molecular mechanisms that underlie the disease process.
+Our researchers are performing breakthrough studies that are advancing the understanding of the basic biology of pancreatic and related cancers and the molecular mechanisms that underlie the pancreatic disease process.
 Our physicians are translating these discoveries into new approaches to patient care.